hagen1778/tsbs/docs/victoriametrics.md

 ## Generating queries

 VictoriaMetrics supports PromQL which has some limitations comparing to SQL.
-Because of this VictoriaMetrics query generator lacks for implementation of query type `groupby-orderby-limit`.
+Because of this VictoriaMetrics query generator lacks for implementation of query types `groupby-orderby-limit` and `lastpoint`.

 Of of the ways to generate queries for VictoriaMetrics is to use `scripts/generate_queries.sh`:
 ```text